 - 14.0 About the unit

-- 14.1 What is planning?
+- 14.1 Concept of Planning

 - 14.2 Importance of Planning

-- 14.3 Year Plan
+- 14.3 Planning for the year

-- 14.4 Unit Plan
+- 14.4 A Unit Plan

-- 14.5 Lesson Plan
+- 14.5 A Lesson Plan (or a Period Plan)

 - 14.6 Let' Sum Up

 - 14.7 Exercises

 - 14.8.
 Further Reading

-In this unit your attention is focused on what planning is and the importance of planning teaching of English as a second language.
-It gives you an idea of what is involved in planning.
-Then how to plan for the year, for a unit of teaching and daily lesson.
+In this unit your attention is focused on what planning is and the importance of planning in the teaching of English as a second language.
+It gives you an idea of what is involved in planning for the year, for a unit of teaching and daily lesson.

-A Planning in language teaching is quite different from that of content subjects like physical and social sciences.
+Planning in language teaching is quite different from that of content subjects like physical and social sciences.
 The prescribed syllabus and the materials and teaching strategies for the purpose are to be looked at from the point of view of curriculum in terms of exposure to enable the learner to attain linguistic as well as communicative competence and acquire the skills of linguistic communication and at the same time using the language in genuine communication context and real life situations involving fluency and appropriacy for authentic social interaction.